 Evaluation

-The WCVA President/CEO will review Capital Grant project applications to determine if the project is eligible and meets the WCVA mission.
+The WCVA Grant Administrator will review Capital Grant project applications to determine if the project is eligible and meets the WCVA mission.
 Ineligible or incomplete applications will be returned and won’t be reviewed until the application is properly completed.
-Eligible programs will go to the Board of Directors to be scored based on the criteria below.
-Each section is assigned a weight based on importance to the WCVA’s grant program.
+Eligible programs will go to the Grant Committee to be assessed based on the criteria below.

-Tourism: Weight 40
+Tourism

 Applicant addresses what tourism need will be filled by the project and answers the tourism questions on the application.
 Applicant will demonstrate how proposed project may create opportunities for overnight stays in paid accommodation from visitors traveling at least 50 miles from residency.
 The proposed project will increase local and regional awareness and visitation of the area.
 Applicant has thoroughly analyzed project benefits for the community and economy.

-Project Description: Weight 20
+Project Description

 A description of the project’s details and benefits is provided.
 The project shows evidence of being well thought through and in depth knowledge is presented on subject.
 Applicant explains how the project will be implemented, how the successes of the project could be displayed or measured, and what the effects on the community will be.

-Detailed Project Budget: Weight 20
+Detailed Project Budget

 All the appropriate fiscal year financial statements are attached (Statement of Activity, Balance Sheet, etc.).
 A detailed operational budget and expense sheet for the project is provided.
 The grant amount requested is reasonable and listed with details on the source(s) of the required grant match.
 The organization seems to be in good financial health.

-Timeline: Weight 20
+Timeline

-Applicant thoroughly proves timeline for grant project.
-The grant project is shown to be completed in 12 months after grant award is given.
+Applicant provides clear timeline for grant project.
+The grant project is shown to be completed in 12 months (or possibly 18 months with extension) after grant award is given.
 Timeline showing the detailed steps needed to be taken for completion.

-GRANT
+GRANT AWARD PROCESS

 Grant Agreements

-Successful applicants will be required to enter a grant agreement with the WCVA.
+Successful applicants will be required to enter into a grant agreement with the WCVA.
 The agreement will specify the scope of work, allocation of funds, conditions for reimbursement, reporting, project performance and expectations.

 Once the grant agreement is signed, the grant project will have a year to be completed.
-The recipient shall provide quarterly reports to the WCVA at the beginning of February, May, August and November as specified in the grant agreement, to provide updates on the status, progress and timeline of the project.
-The Grant Administrator, Ariel Kanable, receives the right to check-in on grant projects at her leisure.
+The recipient shall provide quarterly progress updates to the WCVA at the beginning of June, September, December and March as specified in the grant agreement.
+The updates should detail the current status, progress and timeline of the project.
+Additional, the Grant Administrator, Ariel Kanable, may check-in on grant projects as needed.

 If awarded a grant, the WCVA expects recipients to support the vision and mission of the WCVA to increase visitors to the country and increase room nights for county lodging properties.

+Extension Request

+If a grant project can no longer be completed in the allocated 12 month time, a formal one-time extension request can be made to the President/CEO, Carolyn McCormick, before the end of the grant period.
+This extension request should include a project update with an adjusted timeline of completion.
+This extension cannot exceed 6 months.
+Approval of extension is left to the discretion of the WCVA Board of Directors.

 Expense Reimbursements

 Grant funds are not paid in advance.
 The WCVA shall reimburse the grant recipient based on submission of documentation outlining eligible expenditures and proof of payment detail at the completion of the project.
 Organizations applying for funds under this program are obligated to spend funds in the manner described in their application and agreement.
 Failure to meet the requirements in the agreement may result in non-payment of expenses or termination of the agreement.